ellabcdella/ellabcdella/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ellabcdella&layout=compact"><br><br>

 ## 🙋‍♀ Introdunction
-Hi, I recently graduated from the bootcamp in Korea.<br/>
+Hi, I graduated from a full-stack developer course at a bootcamp in Korea.<br/>
 Before that, I worked overseas sales in the textile industry.<br/>
-Now I am transitioning to become a full-stack developer.<br/>
+Now I am landing to become a back-end developer.<br/>
 I have an open-mind to exploring new technologies and ideas.<br/>
 I'm excited to challenge with you guys in a new field.